AI is becoming embedded in how work gets done—helping teams move faster, work smarter, and operate more efficiently when used effectively.

 HR expert Josh Bersin calls this the era of the AI superworker—professionals who leverage AI to amplify their capabilities, solve problems faster, and make more strategic decisions, thus increasing (not diminishing) their value.

-As the shift towards AI accelerates, HR plays a critical role in guiding teams to harness AI as a force for growth.
+As AI continues to be a part of the flow of work, HR plays a critical role in guiding teams to harness AI as a force for growth.
 Because AI is doing so much more than just changing the way we work.
 It’s reshaping job design, making organizations more skills-based, and breaking down traditional workplace silos.

 The solution: Framing AI as a co-pilot, not a competitor